-If you need legal assistance for a dog bite, a dog bite attorney at The Carlson Law Firm knows which measures to take when dealing with negligent dog owners.
+If you need legal assistance for a dog bite, a dog bite lawyer at The Carlson Law Firm knows which measures to take when dealing with negligent dog owners.
 We are ready to put the experience of more than 40 attorneys and over 100 staff members to use, to help you receive the compensation you deserve.
-You can be confident knowing that we can help you effectively accomplish your case.
+You can be confident knowing that a dog bite lawyer can help you effectively accomplish your case.
 Our firm can hold the individual liable for your personal or your child’s injuries after a dog attack.
 Our job is not to give up pursuing a favorable result, no matter how difficult the situation becomes.

 Common Dog Bite Injuries